joeltok/websocket-response-tester/Readme.md

 ## Introduction

-The objective of this module is to effectively test asynchronous message events from websocket connections.
-This module has only been tested with socket.io.
+Effectively test asynchronous message events from websocket connections.
+Only tested with socket.io.

 The difficulty involved with testing websocket message events arise in particular during indirect trigger events.
 This occurs when a message is sent to the socket *not as a result of a write from the socket itself*.
 Examples of use cases are:
 - Socket A writes to its counterparty socket, which then receives the message and sends out messages to sockets B, C and D. In this case, we must test that sockets B, C and D have received the message.